VGPII/brawler/README.md

 - select 'Set as StartUp Project'
 - run the debugger again
 - the default project should now run

-## Pull instructions
-- Pull from github normally
+- close the running project
+- run `git restore .` to pull the source files back
-- copy the files inside the 'classes' folder at the root of the github directory
+- delete the files in the 'classes' folder in the solution explorer
-- paste them into the solution explorer classes folder located inside of Source Files
-- copy the files inside the 'resources' folder at the root of the github directory
-- paste them into the solution explorer resources folder

-## Push instructions
-- copy the files inside the solution explorer classes folder located inside of Source Files
+- drag and drop the files in the source folders to the solution explorer
-- paste them into the 'classes' folder at the root of the github directory
-- copy the files inside the solution explorer resources folder
+- repeate the last two steps for the resources folder
-- paste the files inside the 'resources' folder at the root of the github directory
-- continue to push as normal
+- build again and you should be caught up